What You’ll Learn

 How do I make a Better Cash Offer?

 Once you’ve been fully underwritten and received a verified pre-approval letter, you’ll work with your Better Real Estate Agent to request a Cash Offer.
 Better Real Estate will then enter a sales agreement with the seller if the offer is accepted.
 Because you will buy the home back from Better Real Estate under the same terms, this is where you’ll decide your offer price and whether you will waive the home inspection contingency and appraisal contingency.
-Better Cash Offers have no appraisal contingency if you use Better Mortgage and make a 10% down payment.
-If the appraisal comes in low, we guarantee we will fund your home loan at the same terms*.

 When do I lock my rate for a mortgage?

 - If you’re buying only (if you have no current home to sell) - You’ll lock your rate shortly after Better Real Estate buys your home with our cash.
 That way, we can turn ownership over to you in 30 days.